AlgoSecure/iotmap/doc/started.md

 IoTMap database >
 ```

-For this example, we will use importPCAPS with multiple pcaps from three different protocols.
-Also, a nodes.txt file is provided to define each node used in each PCAP.
+Here, importPCAPS is used with multiple `.pcap` files from three different protocols.
+A file named `nodes.txt` is provided to define each node used in each PCAP:
 ```
 IoTMap database > importPcaps btle tests/capture-rpi-tempDispl-test3-merged.pcap btle tests/capture-rpi-rpi-test3.pcap btle tests/capture-rpi-tempSens-test3.pcap zigbee tests/zigbee-test3.pcapng os4i tests/coap-test3.pcapng -o tests/first-run.csv -n tests/nodes.txt -t 2
 ```
-When the command is ran, it takes some time to convert and populate the database, so go grab a coffee and enjoy =)
+It takes some time to convert and populate the database, so it may be a good time for a coffee =)

-After that, the database is populated and we can get some information.
-For example, we can list the nodes stored in database.
+When the database is populated, it is ready for queries.
+For example, we can list the nodes:

 ```
 IoTMap database > getNodes